roman-gravit/Patterns/patterns.md

   The State pattern is commonly used in TypeScript to convert massive switch-base state machines into objects.

 ### 6. Observer

 Allows some objects to notify other objects about changes in their state.

    - Define a one-to-many dependency between objects so that when one object changes state, all its dependents are notified and updated automatically.

    - Encapsulate the core (or common or engine) components in a Subject abstraction, and the variable (or optional or user interface) components in an Observer hierarchy.

   - The "View" part of Model-View-Controller.

+### 7. Mediator

+Reduces coupling between components of a program by making them communicate indirectly, through a special mediator object OR

+simplify communication between objects, making them easier to maintain and extend.

+  - Define an object that encapsulates how a set of objects interact.
+Mediator promotes loose coupling by keeping objects from referring to each other explicitly, and it lets you vary their interaction independently.

+  - Design an intermediary to decouple many peers.

+  - Promote the many-to-many relationships between interacting peers to "full object status".